ezhulenev/ergodicity/README.md

 ## Ergodicity principles

 Ergodicity is built using Event-Driven architecture.
 Each market data received from Stock Exchange (trade, add order, cancel order, session updates, etc.) considered as an event.
-Core components of a platform presented as Actors: Trading session, each stock assigned for session, each order, etc. Akka as a backbone for the platform allows to take advantage of this approach, and build platform with fault tolerance and high scalability by it's nature.
+Core components of a platform presented as Actors: Trading session, each stock assigned for session, each order, etc. Akka as a backbone for the platform allows to take advantage of this approach, and build platform with fault tolerance and high scalability in it's nature.

 ##### Example of Order Actor